Übel Blatt

-A side-story called Übel Blatt Gaiden was published in Young Gangan Big on August 25, 2011.
+A side story titled Übel Blatt Gaiden was published in Young Gangan Big in August 2011.
 Yen Press began releasing Übel Blatt in North America in October 2014.

-The series has also been translated into French, where it has ranked amongst the country's best-selling manga.
+A sequel manga titled Übel Blatt II: Knights of the Fallen King began serialization in Monthly Big Gangan in February 2024.

+An anime television series adaptation produced by Satelight and Staple Entertainment aired from January to March 2025.

 Plot

-Beginning some twenty years prior to the start of the manga, the story narrates on how Koinzell, then named Ascheriit, was a young, prodigious swordsman whose skill granted him the fabled title of Blatt Meister (literally "Blade Master").
-His deeds made him one of the fourteen chosen by the ruling emperor of the Empire of Szaalenden to venture into a dangerous quest to defeat a powerful enemy invader known as the evil nation of Wischtech, of whom the many powerful engines of destruction and dark sorcery made a dangerous foe.
-Each armed with a lance blessed by the Emperor himself, and thus known as the Fourteen Lances, the chosen traveled far into the enemy's wasted landscape, losing three of their ranks to the perils of the land, until they arrived into a forest where seven of the eleven remaining decided to forfeit their mission, fearing for their lives.
-Nevertheless, Ascheriit and three of those still bent on following the Emperor's will continued, and incredibly succeeded in their deed, returning victorious.
-It was then that the seven who abandoned the mission ambushed their comrades and massacred them.
-On returning home, they told the Emperor that the four they killed turned traitors against them, and after dispatching them the seven completed the task.
-Thus, they were hailed as heroes and dubbed the Seven Heroes, while the four who were killed became symbols of treachery and received the moniker of Lances of Betrayal.
+Twenty years ago, a young swordsman named Ascheriit earned the fabled title of Blatt Meister, or "Blade Master," for his exceptional skill with a sword.
+He was chosen by the Emperor of Szaalenden to be one of fourteen elite warriors on a perilous quest to defeat the evil nation of Wischtech.
+Wischtech was a formidable foe, possessing powerful weapons and dark magic.
+Equipped with lances blessed by the Emperor himself, the fourteen warriors traveled into enemy territory, losing three of their ranks to the dangers of the land.
+Seven of the remaining eleven abandoned the quest, fearful of the risks involved.
+Nevertheless, Ascheriit and three others proceeded to successfully complete the quest.
+It was then that the seven who abandoned the mission ambushed their comrades.
+Upon returning home, they told the Emperor that they completed the quest themselves after they were forced to kill the four who betrayed them.
+As a result, they were hailed as heroes and dubbed the Seven Heroes, while the four who were killed became symbols of treachery and received the moniker of Lances of Betrayal.

-Thus, the story tells of the voyage of Ascheriit, who indeed survived the slaughter and vowed to take the head of his traitorous companions, now powerful nobles and warlords hailed as saviors by the people.
+Thus, the story tells of the voyage of Ascheriit, now known as Köinzell, who indeed survived the slaughter and vowed to take the heads of his traitorous companions, who have over the years become powerful nobles and warlords hailed as saviors by the people.